branaway/Japid/readme.txt

 2011/6/15: V0.8.5.1
     1. bug fix: named arguments did not work with tag calls with a body block 2011/6/14: V0.8.5
     1. new feature(experimental): invoke tags with named arguments: `tag myTag(name="my name", age=20).
 If one argument is named, all must be named.
-Missed args default to nulls.
+Missing args default to nulls or default value as in Java for primitives.
     2. improvement(experimental): primitives and Strings have intuitive defaults now if they are missing for the named args.
 2011/6/11: V0.8.4.8:
     1. bug fix: the htmlentities.properties file was not included in ant build causing escape() to fail.